 PROMOTING GENDER EQUALITY IN RESEARCH

-By the end of 2014, the Ministry of Education and Science of the Republic of Education (LR Švietimo ir mokslo ministerija) adopted the Recommendations to Ensure Equal Opportunities for Women and Men in the Research and Studies Institutions.
-The Recommendations identify the key directions for these institutions to implement gender equality principles.
-These include the monitoring of how gendered balance is ensured in decision-making processes, how equality principles are followed in the distribution of resources and how women and men in an institution are affected by institutional rules and practices.
-The Recommendations suggest improving the process for recruitment, career progression and appointments to decision-making bodies, setting up the social environment for the reconciliation of family duties and professional work, developing gender equality plans, ensuring financial mechanisms to support institutional sectors to implements gender equality initiatives, and supporting the projects on gender equality.
+The only policy document focused on research and innovation (R&I) institutions is “Recommendations to Ensure Equal Opportunities for Women and Men in Research and Higher Education Institutions” (Rekomendacijos lygioms vyrų ir moterų galimybėms lietuvos mokslo ir studijų institucijose užtikrinti, Order No. V-1265, 23 December 2014).
+The document assesses the gender equality status at research and HEIs and identifies key directions to implement gender equality principles.
+These include monitoring how gender balance is ensured in decision-making processes, how equality principles are followed in the distribution of resources, and how women and men are affected by institutional rules and practices.
+Recommendations include: improving the process for recruitment, career progression and appointment to decision-making bodies; establishing a work environment that reconciles family duties and professional work; developing gender equality plans (GEPs); ensuring financial mechanisms to support organisational sectors to implement gender equality initiatives; and projects on gender equality.

 Other stimulatory initiatives

 As of August 2021, Lithuania had no national-level initiatives to promote gender equality in research.